UCLALibrary/library-website-nuxt/.github/PULL_REQUEST_TEMPLATE.md

 **Checklist:**

+-   [ ] I double checked it has a GitHub Label for semantic versioning.
 -   [ ] I double checked it looks like the designs
 -   [ ] I completed any required mobile breakpoint styling
 -   [ ] I completed any required hover state styling